UX COACH

 Marjan

-UX expert with 15+ years of experience combining design and research.
+Senior UX designer with 15+ years of experience combining design and research.
 She believes that customer empathy produces better and more attractive products and services.
 She is founder of UX Coach, a UX design studio in Antwerp, Belgium.

 +32 (0)487 424 713